gatorpazz/gatorpazz.github.io/about/javascript.md

  toCelsius(451); // converts 451 F to 232.778 C
     ````

+{} Operator

+Curly braces are used to organize code and combine a set of statements in a block.
+They are also used to define an object literal (will put in later.)

+* Example: Any function

 #Arrays

 Arrays are variables that store values of information.
 They are formed like this: